obelesk411/arcade-game/README.md

 ```

 ## Usage
-Use the arrow keys to move your player
+Use the arrow keys to move your player.

-Press P to pause and unpause
+Press P to pause and unpause.

-You get 4 lives
+You get 4 lives.

 If you come into contact with a bug you'll lose a life and the player will move back to the starting postion.